naomiburks/CSAN_model_dose_sensitivity/README.md

-Code to compare the stochastic CSAN model on various parameter regimes to data.
+Jupyter Notebook to compare the stochastic CSAN model on various parameter regimes to data.
 Requirements: numpy, scipy, matplotlib